Homemade Probiotics for Chickens?

 - Fermented grains

 Feed your chickens active cultures for the best results.
 The beneficial bacteria need fresh sources of nutrition to keep them alive, so yogurt and other probiotic-rich foods should be fed to your flock when it’s fresh.
 While it isn’t good to give your chickens a lot of dairy products, these fermented foods can be fed to them in small amounts.
-A tablespoon or two per day for each chicken should be fine.
+A tablespoon per day for each chicken should be fine.

 What Prebiotics Can I Give My Chickens?